Benefits of Essential Oil Remedies

 Lozenges are not my favorite.
 I always feel like I’m going to fall asleep with one in my mouth and choke on it.
 Also, it’s mostly sugar and not that helpful in my opinion.
 However, OneEssentialCommunity.com suggests a recipe for No Cook Cough Drops and it looks pretty good and simple.
 I’m going to have to try it.

 It calls for coconut oil and raw honey, both of which antioxidant/anti-viral properties and coat the throat.
 Plus it’s kept in the freezer, so when you put it in your mouth it is extra soothing.
 Win!

 This recipe calls for: 4 drops ginger, 3 drops cinnamon bark, 5 drops lemon and 8 drops of frankincense essential oils.
 You will also need a silicone candy mold and a jar to store these in the freezer.

 Does doTERRA offer a blend for soothing skin irritations?
 You bet.
-It’s called Correct X Ointment and it is made up of Frankincense, Helichrysum, Melaleuca, Cedarwood, and Lavender and Jojoba oil.
+It’s called Correct X Ointment and it contains Frankincense, Helichrysum, Melaleuca, Cedarwood and Lavender and Jojoba oil.

 Vapor Rub & Diffusing

-Eucalyptus, Frankincense and Rosemary is a good combination to add to your diffuser when you have a cold.
-As I mentioned above, Breathe and a carrier oil is also great to rub on your chest and the bottoms of your feet when you are trying to get a good night’s sleep while not feeling well.
+Eucalyptus, Frankincense and Rosemary is a good combination to add to your diffuser when you are feeling crummy.
+As I mentioned above, Breathe and a carrier oil is also great to rub on your chest and the bottoms of your feet when you are trying to get a good night’s sleep while under the weather.